 There’s nothing like a nice cup of coffee to start your day off.
 It tastes great, and that hit of caffeine is a shot to your system that you sometimes need first thing in the morning.
-Some days it’s hard to get started without your morning fix of strong coffee.
+Some days ( I know) it’s hard to get started without your morning fix of strong coffee.

 Differences Between Drip Coffee and Espresso

 The main differences in how these are brewed are the granularity of the coffee and the amount of pressure used to brew it.
 Espresso is more finely ground and usually around 9 atmospheres of pressure ( can be higher) to force the hot water through the coffee.

 Espresso tends to be more concentrated with a stronger taste and is usually drunk from a shot cup rather than a mug.

 This requires an espresso machine that can generate the right amount of pressure to make a good tasting espresso brew.
 The coffee strength is different for these two types of coffee too, with espresso having a stronger flavor that many people prefer.

 Espresso is just a different type of coffee and although some people use different coffee beans for brewing its, it not necessary as it mostly different in its prepared, but in the end, you are still putting coffee into your body when you drink espresso or drip coffee.

 The taste and the way you tend to drink espresso are different when compared to regular coffee though.
 Espresso is stronger and more concentrated and is usually served in a small shot cup, whereas normal coffee is usually drunk out of a coffee mug.

 Espresso coffee usually ends up with three layers to it.
 The bottom layer is called the ‘Heart‘ and is usually a rich dark brown color with a bitter taste.
 The middle layer is called the ‘Body’ and is normally a caramel brown color.